madsjulia/Mads.jl/examples/bigdt/source_termination.md

 ## Contaminant Source Termination

-ll the figures below are generated using `examples/bigdt/source_termination.jl`.
+All the figures below are generated using `examples/bigdt/source_termination.jl`.

 ### Model setup